Aesthetic Agriculture importance in our life

 Agroforestry: Agroforestry integrates trees, crops and animals in a mutually beneficial manner.
 Trees can provide shade, windbreaks and nutrient cycles, while crops and animals contribute to ecosystems.

-Hydroponics: Hydroponics is a soilless method of growing plants using a nutrient-rich water solution.
-It is used in a controlled environment and makes cultivation possible throughout the year.
+Hydroponics: Hydroponics is a soilless method of growing plants in a nutrient-rich water solution, often within controlled environments, allowing year-round cultivation.

 Precision Agriculture: This modern approach uses technologies like GPS, sensors and drones to optimize resource use.
 Farmers can target irrigation, fertilizer and pest control with high precision.